Principal Investigator

 Madison (she/her) joined the O’Brien lab in July 2022 as the Clinical Research Coordinator.
 She graduated from Kansas State University in 2018 with a bachelor’s degree in Microbiology and a secondary major in Gerontology.
 After graduation, Madison traveled throughout North Central Kansas, delivering support to people affected by Alzheimer’s disease through research done by the University of Kansas Alzheimer’s Disease Center.
 Throughout her experience, Madison gained an appreciation for the interconnection between medicine and research.
 In 2020, she decided to pursue a degree in Biomedical Engineering from Wichita State University, graduating in May 2022.
 Madison will be helping to manage laboratory safety and coordinating research studies for the O’Brien lab, focusing primarily on the wearable sensor study for postpartum hemorrhaging in pregnant patients.
 In her spare time, Madison enjoys going for walks with her pup, Winston, and cat, Murphy, in Forest Park, reading mystery novels and exploring St. Louis with new friends.

-Master’s candidate, Department of Biomdeical Engineering
+PhD Student, Department of Biomedical Engineering

 Folaoluwashewa Shofu, B.S.